bioruffo/sortgdc/README.md

 ## Basic info

-The script will take data from the GDC manifest and samplesheet files, traverse the download directories, and copy or move the files to new directories organized by 'Data Category' and 'Data Type'.
+The script will take data from the GDC manifest and samplesheet files, traverse the download directories, and either copy or move the files to new directories organized by 'Data Category' and 'Data Type'.
 The files will also be renamed as to have the 'Case ID' as prefix, for easier identification.

 The script will also create the following output files: